-There is a dizzying array of career assessment tools offered these days to help solve your career change woes.
+There are a dizzying array of career assessment tools offered these days to help solve your career change woes.
 From free online career aptitude tests to a full-blown two-day career assessment inventory.
 There is no shortage of options.

 But are some assessment tools better than others?
-In short, the answer is yes.

-Avoid Most Online Career Tests
+Be Wary Of Most Online Career Tests

 You Already Know What the Test Results Will Be

 I watched a video recently of Richard Bolles, author of the best selling career book of all time, What Color Is Your Parachute.
 Bolles retold a situation of somebody he knew who had just undergone an extensive 2-day career assessment test battery.